 In this paper we focus on an approach, ptychographic X-ray speckle tracking (PXST) [7-9], that belongs to a family of phase imaging and lens monitoring techniques called X-ray speckle tracking (XST).
-Despite the name, PXST does not necessarily require speckle patterns, but any pattern with modulations in intensity will do, such as that formed by a beam transmitting through a structured object that partially absorbs and/or shifts the phase of the incident beam.
-A Siemens star test structure works very well, for example [8].
-Here, instead of a speckle pattern, we refer to
+Despite the name, PXST does not necessarily require speckle patterns, but any pattern with modulations in intensity will do, such as that formed by a beam transmitting through a Siemens star test structure [8].
+Here, instead of a speckle pattern, we refer to the measured intensity pattern as an in-line or projection hologram.
+In any case, the contrast and smallest sizes of the features in the measured patterns are important properties that influence the quality of the reconstructed images and wavefronts obtained via speckle-based techniques [7, Appendix D].

-1Center for Free-Electron Laser Science CFEL, Deutsches Elektronen-Synchrotron DESY, Notkestr.
-85, 22607 Hamburg, Germany
+1 Center for Free-Electron Laser Science CFEL, Deutsches Elektronen-Synchrotron DESY, Notkestr.
+85, 22607 Hamburg, Germany.

-2The Hamburg Centre for Ultrafast Imaging, Luruper Chaussee 149, 22761 Hamburg, Germany
+2The Hamburg Centre for Ultrafast Imaging, Luruper Chaussee 149, 22761 Hamburg, Germany.